 Civic Consulting Alliance will be accepting applications for their Summer Associate position in early winter term.
-In the meantime, students interested in learning more about this opportunity should contact the Center for Social Impact at email@example.com to be connected with Stephanie.
+In the meantime, students interested in learning more about this opportunity should contact Business Impact at email@example.com to be connected with Stephanie.

 Read more Spotlight Stories